 Happy Vesak Day!
 Buddhist festivals often have a soundtrack.
 There’s always music wafting through the air, offering an other-worldly ambiance to accompany you through the experience.
-No matter where I turned on the hot, humid night, there was a murmur of chanting and a foreign music, which pulsed along with twinkling strings of lights that lined the streets.
+No matter where I turned on the hot, humid night, there was a murmur of chanting and a gentle music, which pulsed along with twinkling strings of lights that lined the streets.

 The Vesak rituals are celebrated throughout Buddhist countries, with one of the biggest being in the capital city of Sri Lanka.
 It’s not something many tourists experience, but guests and non-Buddhists are more than welcome to participate.

 Just a reminder – I am by no means an expert, but simply want to offer my personal experience.
-Yours can be completely different, and of course even more different then Buddhists who live in Sri Lanka.
+Yours can be completely different, and of course even more different than Buddhists who live in Sri Lanka.
 As always, do your research before participating in any cultural or religious festival to make sure you are respectful and there as a humble observer.

 What Does Vesak Mean?

 Very basically, the Vesak festival (or Vesākha Day) celebrates Buddha’s birthday!
 It’s important to Buddhists all over the world.
 The event happens once a year with the dates varying due to location, but usually in April and May.
 Some of the most famous gatherings happen in Sri Lanka and India, where there are the biggest Buddhist populations.
 While these ceremonies have been happening for centuries, it was only officially recognized in 1950 by the World Fellowship of Buddhists.